10 common mistakes that could ruin your enrichment analysis

 Background

 Using an example RNA-seq dataset and simulation analysis, we provide evidence to show just how impactful these mistakes are.
-Details of this analysis are provided in the Methods and Supplementary Material.
+Details of this analysis are provided in the Supplementary Material.

 1. Using uncorrected p-values for statistical significance

 Enrichment tests generate p-values (probability values) between 0 and 1.
-The p-value estimates the probability of an observed result occurring by random chance.
+The p-value estimates the probability of an observed enriched category occurring by random chance.
 A low p-value (eg: p<0.05) suggests the observed result would be unlikely from random data, suggesting a real effect.
 However, as gene set libraries can contain thousands of categories, we could expect 5% of the gene sets to meet the p<0.05 threshold with random data.
-Therefore, we almost always get many “significant” results just by chance.
-This leads to the multiple testing problem whereby uncorrected p-values lead to high rates of false positives.
+Therefore, we almost always get many “significant” results just by chance [4].
+Our previous literature study showed that this problem was prevalent in 43% of pathway enrichment articles [16].

-3. Using a tool that doesn’t report enrichment scores
+3. Using a tool that does not report enrichment scores

-FDR values can tell us whether something is statistically significant, but it doesn’t directly indicate whether there will be any biological impact19,20.
+FDR values can tell us whether an observation is statistically significant, but it does not inform whether it is biologically impactful [22,23].
 For that, we need some measure of effect size.
-In enrichment analysis, we can use an enrichment score as a proxy measure of effect size.
-For rank-based tools like GSEA, the enrichment score varies from -1 to +1 denoting the distribution of genes in a gene set relative to all other genes5.
+In FEA, we can use an enrichment score as a proxy measure of effect size.
+For rank-based tools like GSEA, the enrichment score varies from -1 to +1, denoting the distribution of genes in a gene set relative to all other genes [10].
 For a gene set composed of 15 genes, a score of 1.0 would mean that these 15 genes are the top 15 upregulated, while if a value is close to 0, it means the distribution of genes is close to what you might get by random chance.
-For over-representation methods like DAVID, the fold enrichment score is often quoted, which is the odds ratio of genes of a gene set in the foreground list as compared to the background7.
-Unfortunately, DAVID doesn’t provide the fold enrichment scores in the main results page, they are only available in the table for download.
-Many other common tools don’t provide enrichment scores (for example clusterProfiler), which leaves researchers with no information about their effect sizes.
-Tools that do provide enrichment scores include ShinyGO (web)21, GSEA5 and fgsea (fora)6.
+For over-representation methods like DAVID, the fold enrichment score is often quoted, which is the odds ratio of genes of a gene set in the foreground list as compared to the background [12].
+Unfortunately, many common tools don’t provide enrichment scores (for example clusterProfiler and g:Profiler), which leaves researchers with no information about their effect sizes.
+Tools that do provide enrichment scores include ShinyGO (web) [24], GSEA [10], and fgsea [11].

 4. Prioritising results solely by p-value